Colsai/scott_data606/Project_Proposal.md

 ![image info](https://github.com/Colsai/scott_data606/blob/main/hhsoig-banner-logo.png)
 # DATA606: Protecting Modern US Healthcare
-### Analysis and Modeling of Common Problem Areas through DHHS OIG Data
+### Analysis and Modeling of OIG's projects through DHHS OIG Work Plans and Reports

 **1. What is your issue of interest (provide sufficient background information)?**
-I'm interested in understanding more about the Department of Health and Human Services- Office of Inspector General's historical work and work patterns, by utilizing text analytics on the OIG work plan, and work plan items.
+I'm interested in understanding more about the Department of Health and Human Services- Office of Inspector General's historical work and work patterns, by utilizing text analytics on the OIG work plan,  work plan items, and the subsequent reports created.

 These work plan items and reports are all public data, and data has been collected on all work plan items from the audit and evaluation teams since 2017.
 Each of these work plans also have an attached report on the findings: some work plan items have many reports associated, and others have only one.

 **2. Why is this issue important to you and/or to others?**
 The Department of Health and Human Services- Office of Inspector General is the largest inspector general in the United States, and investigates and protects the public from bad actors in the health care sector.
 More specifically, HHS OIG was established in 1976, to protect the American public from fraud, waste, and abuse, with a central focus on Medicare and Medicaid programs.
 Healthcare compliance officers, hospitals, and the public are interested in how HHS OIG protects them from issues.